President: Roman Završek

 Moreover, Alex Tallon has assumed several key leadership roles, serving as the President of the Brussels Bar (NOAB) and subsequently as the Head of the Belgian delegation to the CCBE for two years.
 Within the CCBE, he has also previously been an invaluable active member for six years, especially in the Future Committee and in various additional CCBE working groups.

-Third Vice-President: Imbi Jürgen
+Second Vice-President: Imbi Jürgen

 Imbi Jürgen graduated from the Faculty of Law of the University of Tartu in 1996 and has been a practising lawyer since.
 She is a member of the Estonian Bar Association from 1997 and throughout her career, she has worked at several highly esteemed commercial law firms, specialising in areas such as energy, environmental, and contract law.